I am in debt

 The Armed Forces Charity

 SSAFA Provide debt advice, can help with grants and offer other practical and emotional support.

 Royal British Legion

 Royal British Legion Provide support on managing debt – all completely confidentially and free of charge.

 Assistance With Paying Utility Bills

-Centre For Sustainable Energy offers advice and information about insulation, how to get the most out of heating your home, and understanding your energy bills amongst other topics.
+Centre For Sustainable Energy offer advice and information about insulation, heating your home, and understanding your energy bills.

-LEAP The Local Energy Advice Partnership is a free service that provides energy advice to help people keep warm and look at how you can reduce your energy bill.
+Local Energy Advice Partnership is a free service that provides energy advice to help people keep warm and reduce their energy bills.

-UKPower.co.uk offer advice on cheaper energy for disabled and vulnerable customers.
-This website is in partnership with uSwitch – a price comparison site.
+UKPower offer advice on cheaper energy for disabled and vulnerable customers.
+This website is in partnership with uSwitch price comparison site.

 South West Water offer a WaterCare tariff which is designed to help you if you are on a very low income.